iviarcio/RVTensor/RVMath-Spec.md

-== RVMath Specification
+== RVTensor Specification

-The RISC-V Mathematics dialect (RVMath) defines a set of primitive operators to which higher level operators can be lowered in a consistent way.
-To remain effective and efficient to implement, the set of operators must be constrained to a reasonably small set of primitive operations out of which others can be constructed.
+The RISC-V Tensor dialect (RVTensor) defines a set of primitive operators to which higher level tensor operators can be lowered in a consistent way.
+To remain effective and efficient to implement, the set of temsor operators must be constrained to a reasonably small set of primitive tensor operations out of which others can be constructed.

 === Goals

-The goals of RVMath include the following:
+The goals of RVTensor include the following:

-* A minimal and stable set of tensor-level operators to which machine learning framework operators can be reduced.
+* A minimal and stable set of tensor-level operators to which machine learning framework tensor operators can be reduced.

 * Full support for both quantized integer and floating-point content.